intlify/vue-i18n-extensions/README.md

 > Extensions for vue-i18n

 This library exports the following extensions:

-## :loudspeaker: Notice
-vue-i18n-extensions will soon be transferred to [intlify organaization](https://github.com/intlify).
-After that, it will be developed and maintained on intlify.

-The `vue-i18n-extensions` that has been released on npm will be released as `@intlify/vue-i18n-extensions` in near future.

-Intlify is a new i18n project kickoff by @kazupon. 😉

 ## :star: Features
 - directive: `v-t` custom directive for server-side